dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 For SDK branches, nothing really changes in this regard as you can keep building the branch as you were doing until now and get the SDK you care about.
 For side-by-side, the situation is quite different.
 We’re suddenly influencing everyone’s experience with the VMR by projecting how we bundle releases into the layout of the code.
 This has negative implications such as having to check out all the bands always which would for instance prolong all repo operations.

 Additionally, both proposals have the problem of locking the preview band on the latest runtime.
 The SDK branch proposal is more intuitive in this as the SDK branch of the preview band doesn't contain code for shared components.
-This is better than the side-by-side design which has the sources laid out but they are not used as the preview band will restore them from an intermediate package.
+This is better than the side-by-side design which has the sources laid out but they are not used as the preview band will restore them from an build output package.
 This will cause confusion.

 Regardless of the chosen solution, we must be clear on how to interact with the VMR/repositories (e.g. where do we expect the community to upstream their changes to) and we must have communicate it well.